 While most of Tracker Marine Group's sales are freshwater boats, an increasing number are saltwater.
 We think it is noteworthy that Tracker Marine Group equips its Mako boats with Mercury, rather than going to another brand for this somewhat specialized application.
 To us that means that both Mako and Tracker Marine Group management feel that Mercury outboards are as saltwater-ready, as reliable, and as efficient as any other brand on the market.

+The Mako 234 CC may be powered by single engines ranging from a single 225-hp Verado ($60,995) to twin 150-hp 150 XL Verados ($70,995) -- plus freight and dealer prep.
+The standard outboard package offered is the Mercury 250-hp OptiMax XXL for $58,995 -- plus dealer prep and freight.
 The engine package we tested is none of the above, but rather the twin Mercury 4-stroke 150-hp XL outboards, with a MSRP of $65,995, plus dealer prep and freight.

-Which to Choose?
 There are lots to choose from here -- 2-stroke, 4-stroke, and supercharged 4-stroke (the Verados).
 Discounting the 225 Verado, there is only a 50-hp difference among the other packages.
 All things being equal, using a rule of thumb of 7.5 horsepower for every mph of increased top speed, that means the 50-hp extra in the larger packages is worth about 6.7 mph at WOT.

 But things aren't equal, and rarely are in boating.
 The twin 150-hp Verados weigh 523 lbs.
 (237 kgs.) more than the single 250-hp OptiMax 2-stroke outboard, which is the lightest engine package available.
 But, compared to the single 300-hp Verado, it is only 138 lbs.
 (62.7 kgs.) lighter.

 The twin 150-hp 4-stroke Mercury motors we tested on the 234 CC weighed a total of 413 lbs.
 (187.7 kgs.) more than the standard 250 OptiMax power package.
 We have not tested the 234 CC with the 250 OptiMax, so can make no guess about which one might be faster -- does 50 more horsepower overcome 423 lbs. extra?
 However, we do think that the fastest WOT option is probably the single 300 Verado, particularly in hot weather.

 As far as best fuel consumption at mid-range cruising speeds go, again we do not have empirical testing data to back up a suggestion, but we think that the 3 mpg that the twin 4-stroke 150s got in our test will be tough to beat, particularly when the fact that there is redundancy is thrown into the decision-making stew.
 In any case, the standard 250 OptiMax XXL outboard package is clearly a good one with both weight and price going for it, if nothing else.

 Mako Assurance Warranty Program